City of Rio Rancho battles illegal dumping

-City officials said dumping is most common along the city’s west mesa bordered by Albuquerque and that cews respond to illegal dumping calls on a daily basis.
+City officials said dumping is most common along the city’s west mesa bordered by Albuquerque and that crews respond to illegal dumping calls on a daily basis.

 People in the city are fed up.